onnx/onnxmltools/README.md

 can be then used to compute predictions with the backend of your choice.

-### Checking the Operator Set / Version of your converted ONNX model
+## Checking the operator set version of your converted ONNX model

-You can check the Operator Set (opset) of your converted ONNX model using [Netron](https://github.com/lutzroeder/Netron), a viewer for Neural Network models.
-Alternatively, you could identify your converted model's opset version through the following line of code:
+You can check the operator set of your converted ONNX model using [Netron](https://github.com/lutzroeder/Netron), a viewer for Neural Network models.
+Alternatively, you could identify your converted model's opset version through the following line of code.

 ```
-onnx_model.opset_import[0].version
+opset_version = onnx_model.opset_import[0].version
 ```

-If the result from checking your ONNX model's opset is **smaller** than the `target_opset` number you passed into the onnxmltools.convert function, do not be alarmed.
-Note that the ONNXMLTools converter works by converting each operator individually and finding the ONNX version / corresponding opset that it was most recently updated in.
-Once all of the operators are converted, the resultant ONNX model has the maximal opset version of all of its operators, which could be less than or equal to `target_opset`.
+If the result from checking your ONNX model's opset is *smaller* than the `target_opset` number you passed into the onnxmltools.convert function, do not be alarmed.
+The ONNXMLTools converter works by converting each operator individually and finding the corresponding ONNX opset version that it was most recently updated in.
+Once all of the operators are converted, the resultant ONNX model has the maximal opset version from all of its operators, which will be less than or equal to `target_opset`.

 To illustrate this concretely, let's consider a model with two operators, Abs and Add.
 As of December 2018, [Abs](https://github.com/onnx/onnx/blob/master/docs/Operators.md#abs) was most recently updated in Opset 6, and [Add](https://github.com/onnx/onnx/blob/master/docs/Operators.md#add) was most recently updated in Opset 7.
 Therefore, the converted ONNX model's opset will always be 7, even if you request target_opset=8.
 The operator set was defined this way to ensure backwards compatibility.

 Documentation for the [ONNX Model format](https://github.com/onnx/onnx) and more examples for converting models from different frameworks can be found in the [ONNX tutorials](https://github.com/onnx/tutorials) repository.

-### Test all existing converters
+## Test all existing converters

 There exists a way
 to automatically check every converter with